lumixen/esphome-hlink-ac/README.md

 ## Overview

-This component is designed to control compatible Hitachi air conditioners using serial H-Link protocol.
+This ESPHome component is designed to control compatible Hitachi air conditioners using serial H-Link protocol.
 It serves as a replacement for proprietary cloud-based [SPX-WFGXX cloud adapters](https://www.hitachiaircon.com/ranges/iot-apps-controllers/ac-wifi-adapter-aircloud-home), enabling native Home Assistant climate integration through ESPHome.
-Tested with Hitachi RAK-25PEC AC.
+The list of supported AC units appears to be quite extensive.
+Several examples of this project's adoption can be found in the [hardware implementation examples list](#hardware-implementation-examples).

 ## H-link protocol